SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Generics.md

 [`Copyable`]: https://developer.apple.com/documentation/swift/copyable

-This constraint is implicit because almost all types in Swift conform to these protocols, so you specify only the exceptions.
+These constraints are implicit because almost all types in Swift conform to these protocols, so you specify only the exceptions.
 For example, both of the following function declarations